-_ Peter Boehringer, Chairman of the Budget Committee of the German Bundestag, budget spokesman for the AfD parliamentary group in the German Bundestag.
+_ Peter Boehringer, Chairman of the Budget Committee of the German Bundestag, member of the German Bundestag.
 Berlin, 7 July 2021.

 The AfD’s 2021 Dexit decision was right.
 Peace and prosperity in Europe cannot be maintained by the euro and the EU, but by free trade and freedom of movement within a new European Economic Community (EEC).

 Introduction: The run-up to the Dexit or EEC decision

 On April 10, 2021, the AfD federal party conference in Dresden made a long foreseeable and logical decision with a very large majority, which can also be described as historical.
 Most consider this decision to be a good one, but a group of few but vocal critics think it is fatal.

 Although some call the part of the text on the AfD Bundestag election program 2021 a “Dexit” resolution, the word “Dexit” does not appear in it.

 In fact, after years of debate and many years of dramatically increasing financial, legal and social encroachment on the part of the EU, the text calls for Germany to leave the current EU and at the same time return to a European Economic Community (EEC) as it existed until 1993.

 First of all, here is the wording of the resolution: